Medium acquires social book reading app Glose – TechCrunch

 More recently, Glose has launched a separate service called Glose Education.
 As the name suggests, that version is tailored for universities and high schools.
 Teachers can hand out assignments and you can read a book as a group.

-Over 1 million people have used Glose and 25 universities have signed up to Glose Education, including Stanford and Columbia University.
+More than 1 million people have used Glose and 25 universities have signed up to Glose Education, including Stanford and Columbia University.

 But Glose isn’t just a software play.
-The company has also put together a comprehensive book store.
-The company has partnered with 20,000 publishers so that you can buy ebooks directly from the app.
+The company has also put together a comprehensive bookstore.
+The company has partnered with 20,000 publishers so that you can buy e-books directly from the app.

 And if you are studying Virginia Wolf this semester, Glose also provides hundreds of thousands of public domain books for free.
 Glose also supports audio books.

-This is by far the most interesting part as Medium now plans to expand beyond articles and blogs.
-While Glose is sticking around for now, Medium also plans to integrate ebooks and audio books to its service.
+This is by far the most interesting part, as Medium now plans to expand beyond articles and blogs.
+While Glose is sticking around for now, Medium also plans to integrate e-books and audio books to its service.

-It’s a smart move as many prolific bloggers are also book writers.
+It’s a smart move, as many prolific bloggers are also book writers.
 Right now, they write a blog post on Medium and link to a third-party site if you want to buy their books.
 Having the ability to host everything written by an author is a better experience for both content creators and readers.

 “We’re impressed not only by Glose’s reading products and technology, but also by their experience in partnering with book authors and publishers,” Medium CEO Ev Williams said in a statement.
 “Books are a means of exploring an idea, a way to go deeper.
 The vast majority of the world’s ideas are stored in books and journals, yet are hardly searchable nor shareable.
 With Glose, we want to improve that experience within Medium’s large network of engaged readers and writers.
 We look forward to working with the Glose team on partnering with publishers to help authors reach more readers.”